Industry | Where does Toyota's Intelligent Driving go from here?

 Publicly available information shows that Momenta was established in 2016, and the core team consists of scientific researchers from Tsinghua University, MIT, and Microsoft Asia Research Institute.
 In terms of smart driving technology, as one of the leading companies in the field of autonomous driving in China, Momenta naturally has its strengths.
 BYD, SAIC, General Motors, and other automakers all cooperate with Momenta.
 However, so far, no Toyota production products have been loaded with Momenta's smart driving products.

-Of course, there are also different voices in the industry about the "Toyota + Huawei + Momenta" solution, suggesting that Momenta software plus Huawei hardware is not the best solution.
+Of course, there are also different voices in the industry about the "Toyota + Huawei + Momenta" solution, which suggests that Momenta software plus Huawei hardware is not the best solution.
 This is because hardware is not the core competitiveness of Huawei ADS, but the smart driving algorithm that works nationwide is the essence.
 Momenta has always been building software based on the powerful Nvidia chips, but now it needs to develop a set of Huawei chips with mediocre performance, which may be challenging.
 Some media even say that Toyota's move is tantamount to installing a Windows system on an Apple computer, which may cause both software and hardware to fail to perform at a normal technical level.

 III.
 Toyota is running out of time